GRETSI-2025/GRETSI25_Label-Argent_Raining-Words_Les-modeles-dASR-peuvent-ils-retranscrire-les-sous-genres-Metal/README.md

 ### Installation

-Installation is mostly straightforward, but requires some dependencies to be installed using the following command:
+Scripts have been tested with `Python 3.12.3`.

+To install the required packages, you can use `pip` to create a virtual environment and install the dependencies as follows:
 ```bash
 pip install -r requirements.txt
 ```

+**Note:** Among the dependencies, `yt-dlp` is used to download the songs from YouTube.
+To work properly, it requires `ffmpeg` to be installed on your system.
+You can install it using `apt-get install ffmpeg` on Ubuntu or `brew install ffmpeg` on MacOS.

+**Note:** One of the models used, `Phi_4_Multimodal_Instruct`, supports flash attention.
+If your GPU supports it, you can install it following instructions [https://huggingface.co/docs/transformers/perf_infer_gpu_one#flashattention](here).
+If not installed, the model will use the standard attention implementation.

-The scripts will take care of downloading the models and datasets.
+**Note**:** The scripts will take care of downloading the models and datasets.
 Please make sure that you have a HuggingFace key for downloading models.
 If in a file, you can pass it to the script using the `--hf_key_path` parameter below.

 <details>
-<summary>In case of version conflicts, click here for the output of `pip freeze` in a working fresh `venv`.</summary>
+<summary>**Note:** In case of version conflicts, click here for the output of `pip freeze` in a working fresh `venv`.</summary>

 ```bash
 absl-py==2.2.2